pocketworks/git2pdf/README.md

 ### Personal Access Tokens and 2 Factor Auth

 If you want this to work with 2 Factor Authentication, you will have to setup a personal access token here: https://github.com/settings/tokens.
 Then supply it as parameter '-t'.
 When this is enabled you don't need and are not prompted for username and password.

+## Pagination

+By default github v3 will only return 100 max issues per page.
+If you have more than 100 issues on your project, you will have to currently use the pagination command '-g' to loop manually through the pages.
+Say if you have 136:

+    $ git2pdf gen -u tobinharris -p xxx -r "my-project, come-cool-repo, another-repo" -o my-organisation -g 1

+      100 issues output to issues.pdf

+    $ cp issues.pdf issues-1.pdf

+    $ git2pdf gen -u tobinharris -p xxx -r "my-project, come-cool-repo, another-repo" -o my-organisation -g 2

+      36 issues output to issues.pdf

+    $ cp issues.pdf issues-2.pdf

+Some alternative examples for other use cases:

 ### Alternative 1